 To me, compliance hunting is about stopping potential threats way in advance by ensuring users are following company policies.
 Here is an example:

+Made Up Company Policy 6.1.2: [Insert Generic Corporate Name Here] prohibits the unauthorized duplication, distribution, or use of software or other copyrighted materials.
+This includes, but is not limited to, pirating software, video and other media.
 Any employee found to be in violation of this policy may be subject to disciplinary action, up to and including termination of employment.

 I'm sure most of us are aware that plenty of malware campaigns utilize trojanized software/installers to infect users attempting to download free copies of paid media so hunting for users potentially downloading pirated content is a great way of spotting risky behavior early before anything bad can happen.
 Of course our goal is not to get anyone in trouble but instead to ensure company policies are being upheld.
 In this case we're less worried about the legal aspect to the policy and more focused on the potential risk of users getting a malware infection from a dodgy torrent.
 Someone downloading files using a torrent protocol definitely does not mean they're downloading something illegal (in fact, many Linux ISOs are distributed over torrent) however for most users, looking for torrent managers is an easy way to find potentially risky activity.
 We can use a query like this to do so:

-Query (Using Regex to be platform agnostic):
+Query (Using Regex to be platform agnostic): process_name = (utorrent|bittorrent|vuze|deluge|qbittorrent|frostwire|bitcomet|tixati|bitlord)\.exe

-If you have permission (and the capability) I would recommend pairing this hunt with a mapping/listing of the contents of in the user's Downloads folder or the %appdata%\[insert torrent name here] (or where the default download location is for the client you've found is located) directory just to check the type of content downloaded.
+(or where the default download location is for the client you've found is located) directory just to check the type of content downloaded.
 You may find that a systems administrator is downloading legitimate software in which case we can ignore.
 This is a type of hunt that if successful is likely to yield an "unrealized" result.
 By this I mean that reporting a user inappropriately using torrent software may not directly lead you to malware but has stopped a potential future infection, a valuable result for sure.

 After reading this you may be left thinking that this was more of a "how to regex for command line arguments guide" which I know may have been a bit underwhelming however threat hunting is very dependent on the data you have available and the goal of this blog was to give examples that hopefully everyone no matter the depth of telemetry available could understand and follow along with.
 Most of your time hunting will likely be finding weird activity that ends up being legitimate but don't let this bring you down.
 A successful threat hunt is one where you learned something new or confirmed a theory, finding badness is just an extra!